If you’re wanting to learn the basics of how to create a funnel, we recommend you check out this helpdesk article first.

-You will want to paste this code into your site’s page, save the page, then come back and click Verify & continue to proceed.
+After you have added this code to your page and saved the page on your website, you will then come back to this browser tab and click Verify & continue to proceed.

 Finally, you’ll want to finalise everything by clicking the Continue button now showing at the bottom of the page.
 This will then take you back to the page where you can get your main checkout URL (or embed code).

-Now, when going through your funnel, you’ll be redirected to your custom upsell page and it’ll show as you’ve designed in the editor (in the example below, we have a simple button to add the product and link to decline it).
+Now, when going through your funnel, you’ll be redirected to your custom upsell page and it’ll show as you’ve designed in the editor.

 ThriveCart lets you use the same upsell in your account across multiple funnels, but, if you’re looking at using a custom upsell page on your website, then you will need a unique page on your site for the upsell in each funnel.

 Moving onto Product B you’d create your funnel and add Upsell X to it.
 Then when saving you’ll need to enter the URL to the page on your website and you will be given the unique embed code for this page.
-This URL will not be the same as Product A above, as this is for Funnel B. So you’d need to enter a new URL and embed the code for the button on that page and use that URL.
+Your page URL will not be the same as for Product A above, as this is for Funnel B. So you’d need to have a different page on your website for this upsell and embed the code for the button on that page and use that URL.

 If you try and save your funnel with the wrong URL or with a URL where the embed code is not saved, it will not let you save your custom upsell pages and will let you default to the ThriveCart hosted pages until you create a custom page for that upsell.